skyscrapers/docker-images/README.md

 This is a Docker image for [Atlantis](https://www.runatlantis.io/).
 We put our layer on top of the official Atlantis image that inludes our tools from our Terragrunt image.

+## EIP-assigner

+This is a Docker image that contains the `aws-cli` and `kubectl` tools to assign Elastic IPs to EC2 instances.

 ## Inotify-tools

 This is an Alpine based Docker image with the `inotify-tools` package installed.